(U.S. Navy photo by Seaman Greg Hall)

 I saw a romantic greeting card which showed a couple kissing in the front seat of a car.
 The message said, "If you can kiss while driving safely, you are not giving the kiss the attention it deserves."

-We get into trouble not because we do things that are wrong, but because we approach our activities with divided intentions.
+We get into trouble because we approach our activities with divided intentions.
 Our body is doing one thing while our heart is elsewhere.
 We go to jobs we'd rather not be at, we sleep with people we don't love, we go to parties we secretly find boring or repulsive.
 At the same time we love people we don't express our love for, we deny ourselves food we would really enjoy, we have creative impulses we do not follow, we know truths we do not act on.

 What Is Integrity?